Sensitivity-Informed Parameter Selection for Improved Soil Moisture Estimation from Remote Sensing Data: Proposed Simultaneous State and Parameter Estimation

-As explained earlier, the selected estimable hydraulic parameters may change over time.
-In the data assimilation step, the estimable parameter $\bm{\Phi}^e$ represents the complete set of estimable parameters derived from analyzing the sensitivity matrix constructed for each sector.
-During the data assimilation step, if an element of the estimable parameter vector $\bm{\Phi}^e$ is not being estimated at a particular time instant, the corresponding elements in $A(k)$ and $C(k)$ matrices are assigned a value of 0.
-This practice reflects the fact that such estimable parameters are not being estimated at that time instant.
-By adopting this approach, the data assimilation process can proceed effectively, while accommodating the changing nature of the estimable parameters over time, and preventing the need to store a large number of separate covariance matrices.
-Additionally, it also prevents the need to switch between different covariance matrices, and this leads to a more efficient implementation of the data assimilation algorithm.
+As previously discussed, the set of estimable hydraulic parameters may vary over time.
+In the data assimilation process, the vector \(\bm{\Phi}^e\) encompasses all parameters identified as estimable through sensitivity analysis for each azimuthal node.
+At any given time step, if a parameter in \(\bm{\Phi}^e\) is not selected for estimation, the corresponding entries in the \(A(k)\) and \(C(k)\) matrices are set to zero.
+This adjustment accounts for the fact that the parameter is inactive for estimation during that specific time step.
+By employing this approach, the data assimilation process can dynamically adjust to changes in the set of estimable parameters while eliminating the need to handle multiple covariance matrices, thereby enhancing computational efficiency.

-\begin{remark} To implement the EKF, CasADi~\cite{andersson2019casadi} was used to symbolically calculate the required Jacobian matrices.
-Despite the Richards equation being highly nonlinear, the EKF was found to be less computationally expensive while providing accurate results compared to the EnKF.
-Due to limited knowledge of the initial estimate of the state in the real case study, a high initial covariance matrix was chosen for the EKF.
-This is generally feasible for the EKF, but not for the EnKF, where drawing ensembles from a distribution with a large variance can lead to improbable ensembles that the system model may be unable to propagate~\cite{chirico2014kalman}.
-This can also degenerate the stability of the data assimilation process.
-However, for larger fields and cases where adequate knowledge of the initial estimate is available, the EnKF may be a better choice in terms of computational cost and data assimilation performance and it can be used to replace the EKF in the proposed state and parameter approach. \end{remark}
+\begin{remark} The EKF was selected as the data assimilation technique due to its favorable trade-off between accuracy and computational efficiency.
+Although the Richards equation is highly nonlinear, the EKF provided reliable estimation performance in this application at a lower computational cost than the EnKF.
+In particular, a symbolic computing framework known as CasADi~\cite{andersson2019casadi} was used to compute the required Jacobian matrices, enabling efficient implementation of the EKF.
+Furthermore, in the real field case study, the initial state estimate was highly uncertain, necessitating the use of a large initial covariance matrix.
+While this is generally feasible within the EKF framework, it can pose challenges for the EnKF.
+Specifically, sampling ensembles from a distribution with high variance may yield implausible states that the model cannot propagate, potentially destabilizing the assimilation process~\cite{chirico2014kalman}.
+Nevertheless, in scenarios involving larger domains or cases where more accurate initial estimates of the system state are available, the EnKF may offer improved scalability and performance.
+In such settings, the EnKF could be substituted for the EKF within the proposed state and parameter estimation framework. \end{remark}